What is thunderstorm asthma?

 And finally, where possible avoid being outside during thunderstorms from October through December – especially in the wind gusts that come before the storm.
 Go inside and close your doors and windows.
 If you have your air conditioning on, turn it onto recirculate.

 If you develop asthma symptoms, follow your asthma action plan, or if you don’t have one yet, follow the four steps of asthma first aid.

-Download the Vic Emergency and set up a 'watch zone' for your location to receive advice and warnings about potential epidemic thunderstorm asthma events during the grass pollen season.
-You can also visit the Vic Emergency thunderstorm asthma webpage for updates and information too.
+Download the Vic Emergency app (App Store or Google Play) and set up a 'watch zone' for your location to receive advice and warnings about potential epidemic thunderstorm asthma events during the grass pollen season.
+You can also visit the Vic Emergency thunderstorm asthma webpage for updates and information.